 - Any words that suggest your business is involved in an illegal activity.

 Alabama is different from most states in that you can only register a trade name after you start using it.
-So go ahead and put the name on your business cards, social media, website, or wherever else you promote your business.
+So go ahead and put the name on your business cards, social media accounts, and wherever else you create to promote your business.